Municipal delegation agreements for public buildings and state-licensed facilities

-How can my municipality obtain a delegation agreement to Inspect All state projects?
+How can my municipality obtain a delegation agreement to inspect all state projects?

-How can my municipality obtain a delegation agreement for Both Plan Review and Inspections of all state projects?
+How can my municipality obtain a delegation agreement for both plan review and inspections of all state projects?

-*Must satisfy A, B and C
+A person wishing to perform delegation services must satisfy A, B and C below:

-A).
-Minimum five years of experience in performing inspections or plan review and inspections to assure compliance with the Minnesota State Building Code on schools, hospitals, nursing homes, colleges, dormitories, correctional facilities or other buildings having elements in at least five of the following component categories:
+A. Minimum five years of experience in performing inspections or plan review and inspections to assure compliance with the Minnesota State Building Code on schools, hospitals, nursing homes, colleges, dormitories, correctional facilities or other buildings having elements in at least five of the following component categories:

 - Structural: cast-in-place reinforced concrete [composite] floors, walls and structural members, structural masonry, structural steel and connections, precast concrete, pilings (all with evidence of completed Special Inspection)